Introduction

 - a letter in Unicode Text Format can be up to 4 bytes;

-- lot of values are illegal according to Unicode;
+- many values are illegal according to Unicode;

 - Unicode standard provide a strong universality of what textual data can be represented;